erikee520/yodasaysyosh/instructions.md

 more difficult as the player succeeds.
 Maybe the game should automatically reset all colors every time a new pattern begins.
 Maybe you can track the number of correct colors clicked and create a scoring system.

+## ROUND 2!!!
+5. The `displayColor` and `displayResults` functions are very similar.
+Combine them into a single function with 2 parameters that you can use for both events.
+6. A new control, a number select, has been added.
+The value shows the number of flashes to start the game with.
+Update your code to use this number.
+You should start in `updateNumberFlashes`.
+7. As the game progresses it should get more difficult.
+There is a function, `setNumberFlashes`, that will update the select with a new number of flashes.
+Every time the user gets this right the number should go up one (to a max of 15).
+When they get it wrong it should go back to the default 4.